RorisangMasilo/RORMAS372_BCL2401_E02_Rorisang-Masilo_DJS03/README.md

 Submit the refactored version of the "Book Connect" application, including all HTML, CSS, and JavaScript files.
 Ensure that your code is well-documented and adheres to the specified Styleguides.
 Include a written report covering the discussion and reflection points outlined above.

 Make sure to submit your project to the LMS on the DJS03 Project Tab.

+### Personal Reflection

+#### Project Overview
+This application is a book preview interface that allows users to browse, filter, and view details of books.
+The code is written in JavaScript and interacts with HTML elements to provide dynamic content updates.

+#### Features
+Display a list of books with previews.
+Filter books by genre and author.
+Toggle between light and dark themes.
+View detailed information about a selected book.
+Paginate through the list of books.

+#### File Structure
+data.js: Contains the data for books, authors, genres, and the constant BOOKS_PER_PAGE. index.html: HTML file with the structure for the application. app.js: JavaScript file containing the logic for the application.

+#### Utility Functions:
+getElement(selector): Selects a DOM element. createBookPreviews(books, container): Creates book preview elements and appends them to the container. createOptions(options, defaultOption, container): Creates options for select elements. applyTheme(theme): Applies the selected theme. updateShowMoreButton(): Updates the "Show More" button based on remaining books. closeOverlay(selector): Closes the overlay element. openOverlay(selector, focusSelector): Opens the overlay element and sets focus.

+#### Event Handlers:
+`handleSubmitSettings(event): Handles the submission of the settings form to apply the selected theme. handleSubmitSearch(event): Handles the submission of the search form to filter books. handleShowMore(): Handles the "Show More" button to load more book previews. handleListItemClick(event): Handles the click event on a book preview to show detailed information.

+#### Usage
+Filter Books:
+Select the desired genre and/or author from the dropdowns and submit the search form.
+The list of books will be filtered based on the selected criteria.

+Change Theme:
+Open the settings overlay and select either "day" or "night" theme.
+Submit the settings form to apply the selected theme.

+View More Books:
+Click the "Show More" button to load additional book previews.

+View Book Details:
+Click on a book preview to open an overlay with detailed information about the selected book.